urastogi885/a-star-turtlebot/README.md

 - Phase-1: Installation of ROS and V-REP
 - Phase-2: Implementation of A* on a non-holonomic robot
 - Phase-3: Implementation of A* on a differential-drive robot
-- Phase-4: Implementation of A* on Turtlebot using ROs
+- Phase-4: Implementation of A* on Turtlebot using ROS

 Phases 1 and 2 have been implemented on another [repository](https://github.com/urastogi885/a-star-robot)